tsanghan/kubernetes-env/README.md

 3. Create a `Projects` directory and `cd` into it
 4. `git clone https://github.com/tsanghan/kubernetes-env.git`
 5. `cd` into `kubernetes-env`
+6. `./prepare-ebv.sh`
-6. `sudo ./prepare-vm.sh`
+7. `sudo ./prepare-vm.sh`
-7. Follow the instruction at the end of the completion of `prepare-vm.sh` script
+8. Follow the instruction at the end of the completion of `prepare-vm.sh` script
-8. Log back into your VM
+9. Log back into your VM
-9. You have 2 choices to deploy a kubernetes cluster, using *LXD* or *KIND*
+10. You have 2 choices to deploy a kubernetes cluster, using *LXD* or *KIND*

 ### Kubernetes on LXD

 11. We will explore LXD method first
 12. `cd` into `Projects/kubernetes-env/kubernetes-on-lxd`
-13. Run `./prepare-lxd.sh`
+13. Run `prepare-lxd.sh`
 14. Wait untill script finish
 15. `lxc launch -p k8s focal-cloud <your lxc node name>`
 16. Instructions below will use the node name of *lxd-ctrlp-1*